TaCarla: A comprehensive benchmarking dataset for end-to-end autonomous driving: Conclusion

 \section{Conclusion}

-In conclusion, while the field of autonomous driving research has made significant strides, the limitations of existing datasets impede progress, particularly in challenging environments like the Carla Leaderboard 2.0.
-Current datasets, such as Bench2Drive \cite{bench2drive} and PDM-Lite \cite{PDM-Lite}, while valuable, reveal shortcomings that restrict their generalizability and performance across a wide range of tasks.
-These gaps highlight the pressing need for more diverse and adaptable data to foster advancements in autonomous driving.
-In response to this challenge, we have developed a new dataset that integrates the strengths of previous efforts, including the robust PDM model and the versatile NuScenes \cite{caesar2020nuscenes} sensor configuration.
+We have developed a new dataset that integrates the strengths of previous efforts, including the robust PDM model and the versatile NuScenes \cite{caesar2020nuscenes} sensor configuration.
 This dataset is designed to address existing limitations, offering broad applicability across both end-to-end and modular systems.
-By incorporating a comprehensive set of tasks, ranging from dynamic object detection to traffic light recognition and depth prediction, our dataset aims to support cutting-edge research and improve model performance across various domains.
-This initiative represents a step forward in providing the resources needed for further advancements in autonomous driving technology.
+By incorporating a comprehensive set of tasks, ranging from dynamic object detection to traffic light recognition, our dataset aims to support cutting-edge research and improve model performance across various domains.
+As future work, since Bench2Drive and TaCarla share a similar sensor configuration but differ in their expert policies, training a planning model on the combined dataset could be a promising direction to mitigate the individual weaknesses of each expert and improve overall model robustness.

 {

 }